Corey Brooks Has Been A Very Bad Boy, Why The ‘BB18’ Fans Hate Him [Opinion]

 “He tried to market a brand that does not exist.
 It’s like going to buy a car…you want a Mercedes; you test drive it, you love it, so you sign the papers.
 Then the salesman drives around a YUGO.
 Here you go!
 Your NEW car!
 Except that’s not what you wanted or thought you were getting.
 The same is true for this guy!
 The ole bait and switch! “

 In many ways, Nicole’s followers feel this way about Corey.
-He made many promises but didn’t follow through.
+He made many promises, but didn’t follow through.
 And what’s worse, he showed the BB18 fans who he really is —a mean, cold-hearted, promiscuous man-child.

 Nicole deserves better than Corey.
 She deserves to loved, cherished, and adored.
 She doesn’t deserve to be bullied, belittled, humiliated, or feel ashamed.